-The scheme is available to families where all parents are working (on an employed or self-employed basis) 16 hours a week and meet a minimum income level (generally $\mathfrak{L}131$ a week) with each earning less than $\mathfrak{L}100,000$ a year.
-Parents who are receiving support through Tax Credits or Universal Credit are not eligible.
+The scheme is available to families where all parents are working (on an employed or selfemployed basis) 16 hours a week and meet a minimum income level (generally £139 a week) with each earning less than £100,000 a year.
+Parents who are receiving support through Tax child.

+Credits or Universal Credit are not eligible.

 Parents need to register with the government and open an online account.
 The government 'top up' payments into this account at a rate of 20p for every 80p that families pay in.
-The scheme is generally limited to $\mathfrak{L}10,000$ per child per year.
-The government's contribution is therefore a maximum of $\mathfrak{L}2,000$ per child.
+The scheme is generally limited to £10,000 per child per year.
+The government's contribution is therefore a maximum of £2,000 per

-Employer Supported Childcare (see the Working for Others section) is being phased out and is now closed to new claimants.
+Employer Supported Childcare (see the Working for Others section) closed to new entrants on 4 October 2018.
 Parents who qualify for both schemes are able to choose which scheme they wish to use but families cannot benefit from both schemes at the same time.
 To find out about all childcare options visit www.childcarechoices.gov.uk